 The Town's Agricultural Enhancement Plan delineated strategic agricultural protection areas where conservation of farmland is a high priority.
 This map is used in making decisions regarding siting of new development.
+8

-The Town has assisted several farmers in obtaining permanent conservation easements through the NYS Department of Agriculture & Market's Farmland Protection Implementation Program (Purchase of Development Rights.)
-A total of 1,539 acres in the Town are protected from development through this program.
+The Town has assisted several farmers in obtaining permanent conservation easements through the NYS Department of Agriculture & Markets' Farmland Protection Implementation Grant (FPIG) Program (Purchase of Development Rights.)
+As of 2016, a total of 1,539 acres in the Town were protected from development through this program.
+Another 644 acres were awarded funds for protection, pending final approval, which would increase the total protected acreage to 2,183 acres.

-E. MINERAL RESOURCES
+E. EXTRACTIVE RESOURCES